The 10 Best SEM Tools You Need to Save Time & Money

 Digital marketing involves a lot of data.
 That data can become jumbled and confusing if you’re not exactly sure what you’re looking at.
 Enter, Google Data Studio.

 Google Data Studio is a free data visualization tool that combines data from multiple sources to create detailed reports with widgets, graphs, charts, and more that are easy to share, read, and modify.
-Google Data Studio is so beloved by digital marketers because it makes reporting updates almost effortless.
+Google Data Studio is so beloved by SEM digital marketers because it makes reporting updates almost effortless.

 Perhaps the most useful feature of Google Data Studio is its ability to pull data from over 800 data sets, making this a one-stop-shop for all of your marketing report’s needs.